rafaelmchaves/card-transactions/README.md

 # Endpoints

-To access the documentation of the endpoints using the link of swagger: http://localhost:8080/swagger-ui/index.html#/
+To access the documentation of the endpoints, use the swagger link: http://localhost:8080/swagger-ui/index.html#/

 # Decisions